apache/beam/playground/terraform/README.md

 # Infrastructure deployment:
 * To deploy the Infrastructure, use the following command (please be sure that you are in the "beam" folder):
 ```
-./gradlew playground:terraform:InitInfrastructure -Pproject_environment="${env}"
+./gradlew playground:terraform:InitInfrastructure -Pproject_environment="`env`" (env - folder name which you created for configuration files)
 ```
 # Backend deployment:
-* Sign in to the Docker registry:
+Once script was executed sucessfully, you will need to authenticate on Docker and Google Kubernetes Engine Following command will authenticate us in Docker registry
 ```
- cat `your json key locaton` | docker login -u _json_key --password-stdin https://`chosen_region`-docker.pkg.dev
+ cat `your service account json key locaton` | docker login -u _json_key --password-stdin https://`chosen_region`-docker.pkg.dev
 ```
-* Sign in to the to GKE
+* Following command will authenticate us in GKE
 ```
 gcloud container clusters get-credentials --region `chosen_pg_location` `gke_name` --project `project_id`
 ```
-* Creation of database indexes :
+* We need to create database indexes for BEAM playground examples by following command:
 ```
 gcloud app deploy playground/index.yaml --project=`project_id`
 ```
-* To deploy the backend, use the following command (Ensure you are in the "beam" folder):
+That's all, configuration of environment has been completed. for deploying backend part to Google cloud kubernetes engine, please execute following command (Ensure you are in the "beam" folder):
 ```
-./gradlew playground:terraform:gkebackend -Pproject_environment="${env}" -Pdocker-tag="${env}"
+./gradlew playground:terraform:gkebackend -Pproject_environment="${env}" -Pdocker-tag="`tag`" (env - folder name which you created for configuration files, tag - image tag for backend)
 ```
-# !!
-The creation of certificates for backend websites will take about 20 minutes
-# Frontend deployment:
+During script execution google managed certificate will be created.
+Provisioning process could take up to 20 minutes

 * To deploy the frontend, use the following command (Ensure you are in the "beam" folder):
 ```
 ./gradlew playground:terraform:deployFrontend -Pdocker-tag="${env}" -Pproject_id=`project_id` -Pproject_environment='${env}'